apache/incubator-kie-kogito-pipelines/README.md

 * KOGITO_CI_EMAIL_TO (secret text credential)
   Email for notifications.
 You can set your email for example

+### Use specific nexus for released artifacts

+In case staging and release repositories are the same for testing, you can uncomment the line `addStringParam(buildParams, 'MAVEN_ARTIFACT_REPOSITORY', env.STAGING_REPOSITORY)` in `Promote images` stage.
+This is made to make the called job aware of the release repository to update correctly the artifacts.

 ### Launch release with minimal parameters for testing

 * `PROJECT_VERSION`